R. Kelly

+Kelly sold over 75 million albums and singles worldwide, making him one of the best-selling music artists of all time, and the most successful R&B male artist of the 1990s.
+The Recording Industry Association of America (RIAA) has recognized Kelly as one of the best-selling artists in the United States with 40 million albums sold.
+In 2011, Kelly was named the most successful R&B artist of the last 25 years by Billboard.
+Kelly won Grammy Awards, BET Awards, Soul Train Music Awards, Billboard Music Awards, NAACP Image Awards, and American Music Awards.

+Kelly had long been the subject of accusations of sexual abuse, including that of minors, dating back to the 1990s.
+Following leaked video recordings, Kelly was prosecuted on child pornography charges in 2002, leading to a controversial trial that ended with his acquittal in 2008 on all charges.
+The 2019 documentary Surviving R. Kelly re-examined Kelly's alleged sexual misconduct with minors, prompting RCA Records to terminate his contract.
+Renewed interest in the allegations resulted in additional investigations by law enforcement beginning in 2019, which led to multiple indictments and Kelly's arrest.
+In 2021 and 2022, he was convicted on multiple charges involving child sexual abuse.
+As of 2025, he is serving a 31-year combined sentence at FCI Butner Medium I in North Carolina.

 Early life

-Robert Sylvester Kelly was born on the South Side of Chicago, Illinois, on January 8, 1967 at Chicago Lying-In Hospital (now University of Chicago Medical Center) in the city's Hyde Park neighborhood.
-He has five siblings (three of which are half), two older sisters and brother, along with a younger brother and sister.
+Robert Sylvester Kelly was born on the South Side of Chicago, Illinois, on January 8, 1967, at Chicago Lying-In Hospital (now University of Chicago Medical Center) in the city's Hyde Park neighborhood.
+He has five siblings (three of whom are half): two older sisters and brother, along with a younger brother and sister.
 His mother, Joanne, was a schoolteacher and devout Baptist.
 She was born in Arkansas.
 The identity of his father, who was absent from Kelly's life and later raised two children, is not known.
 His family lived in the Ida B. Wells Homes public housing project in the Black Metropolis–Bronzeville District of Chicago's Douglas neighborhood, also on the city's south side.
 Around the time he was five years old, Kelly's mother married his stepfather, Lucious, who reportedly worked for an airline.
 Kelly began singing in the church choir at age eight.